Greece Moments Greece Moments

 Getting to the Lasithi Plateau

-Just before you enter the plateau, you pass the Ambelos Pass (894 m) and at the old windmills of Seli Ambelou you will see the Lasithi plain for the first time.
-You can walk around the plateau on a concrete road.
-However, the interior of the plain with its meadows and fields is crisscrossed by gravel roads.
+Just before you enter the plateau, you’ll pass the Ambelos Pass (894 m), and at the old windmills of Seli Ambelou, you’ll catch your first glimpse of the Lasithi Plain.
+You can circle the plateau on a paved road.
+However, the interior of the plain, with its meadows and fields, is crisscrossed by gravel roads.

 Distances to the Lasithi Plateau